CORRECTED-Nikkei erases gains to end lower ahead of global events

 (Fixes headline to indicate Nikkei erased gains, not pared them)

-TOKYO, June 8 Japan's Nikkei share average gave up early gains to close lower on Thursday, as the yen rose in a market already on tenterhooks about looming global events.
+TOKYO, June 8 (Reuters) - Japan's Nikkei share average gave up early gains to close lower on Thursday, as the yen rose in a market already on tenterhooks about looming global events.

 The Nikkei ended down 0.4 percent at 19,909.26, after climbing 0.1 percent in morning trade.